xylophonehero/isj-photography/src/pages/index.md

     text: Family
 ieashiaPhoto: /img/ieashia.jpg
 ---
+## Hey

 Welcome to ISJ Photography.
-Thanks for stopping by.

-I’m Ieashia, the photographer behind the lens of ISJ Photography, based in Dagenham in Essex.
+I’m Ieashia (with an I), the photographer behind the lens of ISJ Photography, based in Dagenham in Essex.
 My passion is capturing your precious moments when your families come together and grow.

 I’m here for all your momentous moments.

-I’m a qualified and experienced photographer with my own private studio in my garden.
+I’m a qualified and experienced photographer with my own cosy home studio.
 I have a BA (Hons) in Digital Photography from the London Southbank University and 10 years as a professional photographer under my belt.

 Let me tell your story and create visual heirlooms for you.